 How to Contact Students

 After you receive your interview assignments, please contact your student as soon as possible.
 Most students use e-mail, but we recommend that you call AND e-mail the student to set up the interview.
 It is important to give your name, graduation year, and explain that you are a Middlebury alum contacting them about an interview.
 Don’t forget to leave contact information!!
-It is your responsibility as the interviewer to initiate the contact with the student as soon as you receive their information.

 Here is an example of how to reach out to students--printed with permission: